Wrinkles

 On the one hand, there is a group of antioxidants consisting of vitamins such as C, E, Niacinamide (vitamin B3), Coenzyme Q10, green tea extract, polyphenols, flavonoids.
 This group reduces collagen degradation by attacking ROS (free radicals).

 Tretinoin stimulates skin cell renewal by accelerating exfoliation and also stimulates young collagen.
 It takes at least 6 months for a good collagen build-up.
 The disadvantage is that it irritates the skin at high concentrations of tretinoin, often resulting in redness and burning.
-It is also not suitable for pregnant women.
+An alternative is Bakuchiol, which has the same effect as retinol, without the skin irritation.

-The best products against premature skin aging
+Tips against premature skin aging

 - Vegan, Zero Plastic inside